Zhao Hongbo

 Zhao Hongbo (赵宏博 (Zhào Hóngbó); born 22 September 1973) is a Chinese retired pair skater.
 With his wife Shen Xue, Zhao is the 2010 Olympic champion, the 2002 & 2006 Olympic bronze medalist, a three-time World champion (2002, 2003 & 2007), a three-time Four Continents Champion (1999, 2003 & 2007) and a six-time Grand Prix Final champion (1998, 1999, 2003, 2004, 2006 & 2009).

 Shen and Zhao were the first Chinese pair team to win a medal at an International Skating Union event and at the World Figure Skating Championships, in 1999.
 In 2002, they became the first Chinese pair skating team to win a World Championship.
 They are also the first Chinese pair skaters to win a medal at the Winter Olympic Games.
 In 2010, they were the first Chinese skaters to win the gold medal at the Winter Olympic Games in any figure skating category, ending almost half a century of Russian and Soviet pair skating dominance.

 Personal life

 Zhao was born in Harbin, Heilongjiang and is of Manchurian ethnicity.
 Shen and Zhao announced their engagement after the 2007 World Figure Skating Championships.
-They were married shortly after.
+They were legally married shortly afterward in 2007, but three years later had a wedding ceremony, exchanging vows on ice in the "Artistry on Ice" performance with 13,000 people in attendance in Beijing in 2010.

 Shen and Zhao are the parents of a daughter, born 3 September 2013.

 They currently live and coach in Shenzhen, Guangdong.